bmcclure/CakePHP-AutoAsset-Plugin/README.markdown

     Indicates the path to the url.js helper function for Javascript.
 You can point to your own version, or set to null to not include url.js (which will disable the $url() function in your JS files).

+*   'lessLib' (Default: '/auto_asset/js/less-1.2.1.min')

+    Indicated the path to the LESS JavaScript library, which will be used for processing of .less files.
+If you do not plan to use .less files, you can set lessLib and lessJs to null so that the files are not loaded.

+*   'lessJs' (Default: '/auto_asset/js/less')

+    Indicates the path to the less.js helper function for the LESS library.
+It is used when asynchronously loading .less files.

-Finally, in your AppController's beforeFilter() callback, add the following line:
+Finally, in your AppController's beforeFilter() or beforeRender() callback, add the following line:

     $this->set('assets', $this->AssetGatherer->getAssets());